flex-height

 What is preventative maintenance?

-Preventive maintenance (PM)—sometimes called preventative maintenance—is a proactive approach to ensuring that equipment and facilities run smoothly, avoiding the high costs and disruptions of unplanned breakdowns.
+Preventive maintenance (PM)—sometimes called preventative maintenance—is a proactive approach to ensuring that equipment and facilities operate smoothly, avoiding the high costs and disruptions of unplanned breakdowns.
 It involves a variety of approaches for monitoring and scheduling inspections, servicing, and repairs.

 default